Geethen/geeforec.github.io/content/post/practical-4.md

 ***

 **Charting**
-Now let's chart annual rainfall results but summarised for Braulio Carrillo National Park using a line chart.
-First define the chart parameters (e.g. title and axis labels) and then create the line chart.
+Now chart annual rainfall results but summarised for Braulio Carrillo National Park using a line chart.
+To do this, first define the chart parameters (e.g. title and axis labels) and then create the line chart.
 ```js
 var opt_chart_annualPrecip = {
   title: 'Annual Rainfall: Braulio Carrillo',